 MSF-OCA provides medical care at Lankien Hospital, Pieri PHCC and five decentralised satellite CBMC sites in Nyirol and Uror Counties (Map 1).
 In 2019, health services were provided at two additional sites, Modit and Pathai.
 Both sites commenced as PHCU’s in 2019, before transitioning to the CBMC model.
 The CBMC model is based on the WHO Integrated Community Case Management (ICCM) strategy that complements the reach of public health services.
 Treatment of malaria, pneumonia and diarrhoea is provided to populations with limited access to facility-based health care, with a focus on children less than 5 years.

 In 2019, a review of the Jonglei CBMC sites and malaria points was conducted.
 Health services should be continuously monitored and evaluated to ensure they continue to meet the population needs.
-This includes understand trends in key morbidities and treatments provided.
-This secondary data analysis services as an extension of the analysis.
+This includes understanding trends in key morbidities and treatments provided.
+This secondary data analysis serves as an extension of the analysis.
 The purpose is to explore trends in select morbidities from Jonglei project health facilities, with a specific focus on the operational ICCM/CBMC sites.

 Methodology